-At ClearMind, we're proud to have stocked a riesling, sparkling riesling, sparkling rosé and pinot noir from the Eins-Zwei-Zero range for some time now.
-And with Leitz's new non-alcoholic cabernet sauvignon arriving in February '22, we're excited to introduce red-wine lovers to the world of top-tier non-alc wines, courtesy of one the best in the business.
+At ClearMind, we're proud to have stocked a riesling, rosé, chardonnay sparkling riesling and sparkling rosé from the Eins-Zwei-Zero range as well as cabernet sauvignon (using premium Argentinian grapes), and pinot noir from the Eins-Zwei-Zero range for some time now.
+We're excited to introduce these top-tier non-alc white and red wines, courtesy of one of the best business in the business.
 Here's what Johannes had to say about his journey so far:

 What inspired you to create a non-alcoholic range of wines?